 - Obtain names, contact information, and insurance details for other drivers involved in the accident;

 - See a doctor as soon as possible;

-- Report the accident to your own auto insurance company, but provide only basic facts until you have spoken with an attorney; and
+- Report the accident to your own auto insurance company, but provide only basic facts until you have spoken with a houston auto accident attorney; and

 - Hire an auto accident attorney in Houston to help you with your case.

 How Much Time Will I Have to File a Car Accident Claim in Houston?